 Unwanted and expired medicine may be a risk to human health and the environment if disposed of improperly.

-Traditionally, Hoosiers were encouraged dispose of unwanted or expired medicine by flushing it down the toilet or pouring it down a drain.
-However, wastewater treatment plants and septic systems are not designed to deal with pharmaceutical waste.
+Wastewater treatment plants and septic systems are not designed to deal with pharmaceutical waste.
 Many medicines pass through the systems and are released into streams, lakes, and groundwater.

 Medicine in surface water may cause adverse effects in fish and other aquatic wildlife, as well as unintentional human exposure to chemicals in the medicine.
 Technological improvements are helping scientists detect trace amounts of medicine in surface water and study how it affects human and environmental health, but the research is just beginning.